asciamanna/asciamanna.github.io/_drafts/remove-cross-team-dependencies.md

 * All system changes need to include input from every team
 * Incorrect features get implemented
-* Low-priority work gets focus
+* Low value or no value work gets focus
 * Internal and external quality issues arise
 * Delivery and team productivity is affected